 Chemistry is the study of matter, what they are made of, how they react and what role they play in living things.
 Chemistry is a fundamental subject and bridges the gap between the physical and biological sciences.
-The big ideas covered in Chemistry are Matter, Reactions and Earth.
-These build on the big ideas taught in year 7-11.
+The big ideas covered in chemistry are Matter, Reactions and Earth.
+These build on the big ideas taught in Years 7-11.
+In order to successfully support your studies, it is strongly recommended that you study another A Level science subject alongside A Level Chemistry.

-A Chemistry qualification opens wide the door to the future.
+A chemistry qualification opens wide the door to the future.
 Chemistry is named as an essential or acceptable A Level for more degree courses than virtually any other subject.

-- It offers excitement discovering a new life-saving drug. - It is creative inventing new compounds or new uses for existing ones. - It is a challenge solving the problems of the world, hunger, disease, pollution. - It is satisfying reducing suffering, improving living conditions. - It is HARD WORK, academically challenging but interesting as well.
+- It offers excitement discovering a new life-saving drug. - It is creative inventing new compounds or new uses for existing ones. - It is a challenge solving the problems of the world, hunger, disease, pollution. - It is satisfying reducing suffering, improving living conditions. - It is hard work academically challenging but interesting as well.

-In Year 12 you will study: Inorganic Chemistry; the structure of the atom, the periodic table and chemical bonding, Physical Chemistry; the energetics of a reaction pathway and Organic Chemistry; an introduction to the main organic functional groups with a detailed study of key homologous series.
-You will also complete Practical Skills related to those topics.
+In Year 12 you will study: Inorganic chemistry; the structure of the atom, the periodic table and chemical bonding, physical chemistry; the energetics of a reaction pathway and organic chemistry; an introduction to the main organic functional groups with a detailed study of key homologous series.
+You will also complete practical skills related to those topics.

-In Year 13 you will develop your studies: Inorganic Chemistry; the transition metals and fuel cells, Physical Chemistry; the effect of entropy on reactions and Organic Chemistry; the study of benzene and amides including chemical synthesis, a key component of Medicinal Chemistry.
-You will also complete Practical Skills related to those topics.
+In Year 13 you will develop your studies: Inorganic chemistry; the transition metals and fuel cells, physical chemistry; the effect of entropy on reactions and organic chemistry; the study of benzene and amides including chemical synthesis, a key component of medicinal chemistry.
+You will also complete practical skills related to those topics.

-Both years contain high levels of numeracy with mathematic skills making up nearly 50% of the course.
-Being able to apply both GCSE and A Level maths skills to unfamiliar chemistry situations is important.
+Both years contain high levels of numeracy with mathematical skills making up nearly 50% of the course.
+Being able to apply both GCSE and A Level Mathematics skills to unfamiliar chemistry situations is important.
 Exams are in June of Year 13.
 Chemistry will be assessed by 100% examination, with a practical endorsement.

-Chemists are in demand in many unrelated and diverse careers, not only Medicine and Veterinary Science Forensic but Science, Sport, Art Restoration, Environment, Cosmetology, Brewing and Food, to name but a few.
-Many other professions recognise and reward the numeracy, problem-solving and logical thinking skills that Chemistry develops.
+Chemists are in demand in many unrelated and diverse careers, not only medicine and veterinary science but forensic science, sports, art restoration, environment science, cosmetology, brewing and food, to name but a few.
+Many other professions recognise and reward the numeracy, problem-solving and logical thinking skills that A Level Chemistry develops.

-Economics
+Economics A Level

-Examination Board: Edexcel Economics A Contact: Mr A Jenkins and Mrs V Carter (a.jenkins@tsatrust.org.uk) (v.carter@tsatrust.org.uk)
+Examination Board: Edexcel Economics A Contact: Mr A Jenkins and Mrs V Carter

+(alan.jenkins@phsg.tsat.uk) (victoria.carter@phsg.tsat.uk)